MrPowerScripts/MrPowerScripts.com/_posts/2018-09-04-create-a-reddit-bot-to-farm-karma.md

 layout: post
 title: Create a Reddit bot that gets you all the karma.
 It's easy as py(thon)
 date: 2018-09-04 21:10:45+00
-tags: [python, Reddit, machine learning, Markov chains]
+tags: [python, Reddit, machine learning, Markov chains, create a reddit bot, reddit karma farming, make a reddit bot, reddit bot, how to karma farm reddit, reddit karma farming bot]
 description-long: I made a video a while ago about a small bot I made for Reddit.
 The goal of making the bot was to figure out a way to farm karma on Reddit.
 Earning the sites social currency (karma) without having to actually do any real work.
 Think of it as a digital reality show star.
 I managed to put together a very simple bot that had surprisingly successful results.
 It didn't take much code thanks to some python libraries that did most of the work.
 The bot would repost old threads from a year ago to earn post karma and used a Markov chain based learning algorithm to generate somewhat relevant replies to comments.
 It wasn't perfect, but it worked well enough far longer than I thought it would.
 You can see in the first video how one of the bot iterations was able to farm up a significant karma count in just a few days.
 ---